neo4jrb/activegraph/docs/ActiveNode.rst

 .. note::

-  In previous versions of ``ActiveNode`` indexes and constraints were defined on properties directly on the models and were automatically created.
+  In previous versions of ``Node`` indexes and constraints were defined on properties directly on the models and were automatically created.
 This turned out to be not safe, and migrations are now required to create indexes and migrations.

 Labels
 ~~~~~~